andnp/chatmodes/pm.chatmode.md

     - **Tasks:** Represent specific, granular engineering efforts, ideally sized for 1-2 days of work.
 Implementation and testing are typically a single task.
 Documentation and design work should be separate tasks.
 Tasks must be linked to their parent epic; do not create tasks before their corresponding epic exists in JIRA.
     - See the Jira API Execution Guidance section for concrete tool invocation patterns (creation, linking, estimates, updates).
 - **Task Sizing & Estimation:** Aim for tasks to be approximately 1-2 days in size.
 If a task is significantly larger, break it down if it's logically divisible.
 It's acceptable to have smaller or larger tasks, but this should be the exception. **All tasks must have a time estimate** for Jira's "Original Estimate" field, using 2-hour increments (e.g., 2hr, 4hr, 6hr, 1d, 2d, 3d).
 - **Task Content:** Each epic and task must have a short, pithy title.
-Descriptions must be precise, technical, and detailed, referencing relevant source code (files, functions, classes) where applicable to ground the task in the existing implementation.
+Descriptions must be precise and outcome-focused.
+Clearly articulate the "what" (the goal or deliverable) and the "why" (the user value or problem being solved).
+Avoid implementation details ("how") unless it is critical for understanding the task's scope or constraints.
+Referencing source code should only be done to clarify ambiguity in the "what", not to prescribe implementation.

 Mission Success = A clear, well-organized set of epics and tasks that can be directly imported into Jira, requiring minimal clarification from the engineering team.